avishek-sen-gupta/cobol-rekt/README.md

 ## How to Use

-See ```FlowChartBuildMain.java``` for examples of how flowcharts are created.
+- See ```FlowChartBuildMain.java``` for examples of how flowcharts are created.
-See ```InterpreterMain.java``` for an example of how to run the interpreter on your code.
+- See ```InterpreterMain.java``` for an example of how to run the interpreter on your code.

 - CLI support is on the way.
-- More detailed guides are on the way.
+- More detailed guides on programmatic use are on the way.

 The rest of this file is mostly technical notes for my personal documentation.